33dudu/magicreator/docs/term2/Designing in a State of Climate Emergency.md

     !!!note ""

-        :heart: Thank you for ChatMA, my peer~:heart:for sharing me her notes of the first half class
+        :heart: Thank you [ChatMA](https://manujaagnihotri.github.io/MDEFPortfolio/), my peer~:heart:for sharing me her notes of the first half class

         ## :question: How to separate economic growth from its negative impacts on the environment?

-        ## :world_map:The goal is to keep the economy growing while reducing its harmful effects on the planet.
-Focus on sustainable and equitable development rather than perpetual expansion.
+        **:world_map:The goal is to keep the economy growing while reducing its harmful effects on the planet.
+Focus on sustainable and equitable development rather than perpetual expansion.**

         1. **Design:**
             - When designing for economic degrowth and decoupling, consider the following key principles**